 Caffeine and chocolate are permanent fixtures in Bailey's office and are never far from hand at any given time.
 Removing either of those necessities from Bailey's presence can result in what is known as A Very, Very Scary Bailey and is not advised under any circumstances.

-Reviewed by Michelle
+Reviewed by merri

 Read more reviews